-- a) CAA does not issue type certificates - b) This Subpart establishes the procedure for issuing type acceptance certificates (TAC) for products with foreign type certificates.
+- (a) CAA does not issue type certificates. - (b) This Subpart establishes the procedure for issuing type acceptance certificates (TAC) for products with foreign type certificates.

-GM 21.A.II Scope
+GM 21.A.11 Scope

-The type acceptance certificate has no holder as such.
-The type acceptance certificate is issued to recognise a foreign type certificate in Maldives.
+The TAC has no holder as such.
+The TAC is issued to recognise a foreign type-certificate in the Maldives.
 Once issued, any subsequent aircraft of that type may enter Maldives without going through the type acceptance process.